TheCubPlays/Team-Mod-Stick-Fight-/README.md

 - **Ice gun** won't damage or slow down your teammates, however it will still give them the ice particle making it look like it'll slow them down even though it won't.
 - **Thrusters** will still hurt your teammates with fire.
 - Sometimes, the custom colors can have weird bugs.
 Not sure what causes that yet, the bug itself is very inconsistent.
 It has a chance to occur when you change the player colors in-game.
 However I don't think this will happen often.
 When it happens, you have to rejoin the lobby.
+- The command auto-complete doesn't work with parameters yet.

+### Credits
+[Monky](https://github.com/Mn0ky)'s source code was very helpful in the making of this mod, particularly regarding custom colors and chat commands.
+The source code used was from their amazing QOL Mod which you should also check out: https://github.com/Mn0ky/QOL-Mod/tree/master?tab=readme-ov-file#installation

+<ins>Note: Monky's QOL Mod is currently not compatible with this mod.</ins>

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/ad30d0ef-b1e2-42ce-a4ae-2b555371e736" />